peterchain7/Osint_tools/README.md

-# tools
+# Tools

 This repository is for TOOLS

-## List of Best Hacker Friendly Search Engines.
+## List of Best Hacker Friendly Search Engines and sources of OSINT.